redux-orm/redux-orm/README.md

 // Save this reference so we can compare. const updatedState = sess.state;

-book.name = 'Patterns of Enterprise Application Architecture'
+book.name = 'Patterns of Enterprise Application Architecture';

 sess.state === updatedState
 // true.
 If possible, future updates are applied with mutations.
 If you want